sanjayrk2007/titanic-survival-prediction/README.md

-# Titanic Survival Prediction – Logistic Regression Baseline
+# Titanic Survival Prediction – End-to-End Machine Learning Project

 ## 📌 Project Overview
-This project focuses on predicting passenger survival on the Titanic using **Logistic Regression**.
+This project predicts passenger survival on the Titanic using classical machine learning techniques.
-The objective is to build a **clear and interpretable baseline model** using sound feature engineering practices, rather than leaderboard optimization.

-This notebook serves as a **reference baseline** before moving on to more advanced models such as Random Forests and Gradient Boosting.
+The primary objective is to **learn and apply ML concepts correctly**, starting from a strong baseline and gradually moving to more advanced models.

+Rather than leaderboard chasing, this project emphasizes:
+- Proper data understanding
+- Logical feature engineering
+- Model comparison
+- Knowing when to stop optimizing

 ---